Qeedji/gekkota-os/SDK-G4/API/avmedia.decodingGroup/README.md

 #  Video decoding group

-The video decoding group is a CSS property allowing to share decoding instances between several HTML video elements.
+The video decoding group is a CSS property allowing to share decoding instances between several HTMLVideoElements.
 Every element with the same property value is sharing **one** decoding instance.

 **Requirement**: the preference "innes.video.decoding-group.enabled" must be enabled or the CSS property will not be considered.